kviljoen/Tychus/README.md

 General Options:
-    --read_pairs      DIR		Directory of paired FASTQ files --threads         INT       Number of threads to use for each process --output          DIR       Directory to write output files to
+    --read_pairs      DIR		Directory of paired FASTQ files --threads         INT       Number of threads to use for each process --assembly_out_dir          DIR       Directory to write output files to

 Trimmomatic Options:
     --leading         INT		Remove leading low quality or N bases